Flash-X/Flash-X-docs/docs/source/setup.rst

      (see ), *initialization-method* describes the method used to distribute the particles at initialization, and
-     *time-advance-method* describes the method used to advance the associated particle type in time (see , and in general ).
-This keyword has been introduced to facilitate inclusion of multiple particle types in the same simulation.
+     *time-advance-method* describes the method used to advance the associated particle type in time.
+This
+     keyword has been introduced to facilitate inclusion of multiple particle types in the same simulation.
 It imposes certain requirements on the use of the ``ParticlesMapping`` and